andreacremese/rabbitMQJavaPOC/README.md

 # TODO

-Remove casting in controllers DeleteCacheMessage m = (DeleteCacheMessage) msg without using reflection.
+Remove casting in controllers DeleteCacheMessage m = (DeleteCacheMessage) msg without using reflection.java

 Rethink the injection of storage into controller - it is happening in the Subscription (and with reflection).